1,436 school children, 17 teachers abducted since December 2020 - UNICEF

-8 Years After Chibok Girls, UNICEF Calls For Safety of Learners in Schools to Encourage Girl-child Education
+8 Years After Chibok Girls' Abduction, UNICEF Calls For Safety of Learners to Encourage Girl-child Education

+- The Nigerian government has been encouraged to ensure that school environments are secure and safe for learning activities

+- This call was made by UNICEF in commemoration of the eighth year anniversary of the abduction of Chibok schoolgirls

 On April 14, 2014, a total of 276 girls - all below the age of 18 years - were abducted by some Boko Haram terrorists from the Government Girls Secondary School Chibok